acl-services/paprika/packages/Select/README.md

 ## Description

-The Select component is a standard select drop-down form input.
+The Select component is a styled select drop-down form input that can be used as a controlled or uncontrolled component.

 ## Installation